Household Troops Band: History

-The Troops Today
+Modern band

 In 1985, Captain John Mott, then National Bandmaster, established a new Household Troops Band by selecting members from the "A" Band at the National School of Music, Cobham Hall.
 Following his retirement on 16 October 2010, Major John Mott was succeeded by Carl Saunders.

-Composed of individuals from various Salvation Army centers, the band is selected based on their commitment to Salvationism, endurance, adaptability, and musical skills.

-The band conducts a limited number of rehearsals to prepare for the Summer Tour, which is the main focus of their work.
+The band is composed of individuals from various Salvation Army centers.
+It conducts a limited number of rehearsals to prepare for the Summer Tour, which is the main focus of their work.
 These tours usually take place during the last week of August and are primarily held in coastal resorts, where larger holiday crowds gather, sometimes straining the resources of local Corps due to the vacation season.

-A notable aspect of the band is their march to the afternoon open-air venues.
-Although traffic can pose challenges, the band generally overcomes them through effective organization and cooperation with local law enforcement.
+A notable aspect of the band is their march to afternoon open-air venues.
+The band cooperates with local law enforcement for traffic control.
 Subsequently, in the evening, they hold a Festival in the local Citadel.

 The band has embarked on various tours over the years, including the South Coast in 1985, the Bournemouth area in 1991, the East Coast in 1996, and Essex, Kent & Dorset in 1997, among others.
 Additionally, the band releases a CD recording nearly every year.

 Regarded as one of the prominent Salvation Army Bands in the UK, the Household Troops Band shares this distinction with the International Staff Band.
-Notably, the Household Troops Band stands out within the Salvation Army as the only band internationally known for wearing a distinctive Pith Helmet.
+Notably, the Household Troops Band stands out within the Salvation Army as the only band internationally known for wearing pith helmets.